flitbit/minioc/README.md

 `minioc` performs dependency injection on both factories and constructors.
 Its convention is to inject any argument whose names begin with a dollar sign ($); other named arguments must be _caller-supplied_.

+If a registration requires injection and the corresponding registrations are not available to fulfill dependencies then the container won't resolve the target item.

+There are several ways to instruct the container about dependencies:

+* supply them during registration
+* register them with the container (by convention)
+* supply your own at the time of resolution.

 ## Installation